tuvokki/tuvokki.github.com/_posts/2015-06-01-Lets-make-more-blogs.md

 });
 ```

  Next up the view.
 Lets see how this works.
+Create a file called `views/posts.html` and put the following in

  ```html
 <section class="articlelist">